Evan A. Davis: Career

 In 1974, Davis worked on the U.S. House Judiciary Committee impeachment inquiry staff during the impeachment process against Richard Nixon.
 He led a task force that investigated the Watergate break-in and cover-up.

 Davis joined Cleary Gottlieb in 1975 and became a partner in 1978, working in litigation and international and domestic dispute resolution.
 From 1985 to 1991, he served as counsel to New York State Governor Mario Cuomo.
 He rejoined the firm in 1991.

-Recent clients Davis has represented include Bank of America, Barclays Bank, Lloyd's of London, Goldman Sachs, the American Museum of Natural History, the Guggenheim Foundation, and the Museum of Modern Art.

 In 2017 to 2018, he advocated for a Constitutional Convention in New York state.

 Civic involvement and awards

 In addition to his service under Mario Cuomo, Davis was a candidate for New York State Attorney General in 1998.
 From 2000 to 2002 he served as president of the New York City Bar Association.
 In 2008, he was recommended for appointment as the Chief Judge of the New York Court of Appeals by the state Commission on Judicial Nomination.

-Among the honors he has received, in 2016 the New York State Bar Association bestowed on Davis its Gold Medal Award.
-Previously, Davis was awarded the Medal for Excellence by Columbia University in 1987, the Emory Buckner Award for Distinguished Public Service by the Federal Bar Council in 1990, an environmental award by the Wildlife Conservation Society in 1995, and the Milton Gould Award for Outstanding Appellate Advocacy by the Office of the Appellate Defender in 1996.
-He also received the William J. Brennan Jr. Award for Outstanding Contribution to Public Discourse by the Brennan Center in 1999, the Law and Society Award by New York Lawyers for the Public Interest in 2000, and the Whitney North Seymour Award by the Federal Bar Council in 2002.

 Personal life

 In 1995, he married Mary Carroll Rothwell, also an attorney, in New York City.
-They have three daughters: Sara, Charlotte and Phoebe Davis.
+They have three daughters.